R3Conclave/conclave-core-sdk/docs/docs/dcap.md

 aren't helpful, and thus there is DCAP (_Data Center Attestation Primitives_).
 DCAP requires more modern hardware but is otherwise simpler and more robust.
 You may also see DCAP referred to as "ECDSA attestation".

-!!! important
+!!!Important

     Intel does not provide EPID attestation support on any Xeon Scalable processors including the Ice Lake Xeon CPUs and any future generations.
 Please ensure you are using DCAP attestation on these platforms.

 In DCAP, repeated attestation requests aren't forwarded to Intel, but rather served from a cache.
 A newly installed